Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-_I0dz6Zop0w.md

 ---
-title: "Q&A: Will Story happen in Update 4?"
+title: "September 1st, 2020 Livestream Q&A: Will Story happen in Update 4?"
 date: "2020-09-01"
 layout: transcript
 topics: